dfinity/orbit/docs/GLOSSARY.md

 - **Quorum:** A quotum rule requires a minimum number of signatures to approve a request.
 Quorum rules can be used to enforce multi-signature requirements for executing requests.

-- **Percentage:** A percentage rule requires a minimum percentage of users to approve a request.
+- **Quorum-Percentage:** A percentage rule requires a minimum percentage of users to approve a request.
 Percentage rules can be used to enforce multi-signature requirements based on the percentage of users in the station.

 - **Allow listed:** Allow-listed rules can be used to restrict transfers to specific addresses that are in the address book.

-- **Allow listed by label:** Allow-listed by label rules can be used to restrict transfers to specific addresses that are in the address book and have a specific label.
+- **Allow listed by metadata:** Allow-listed by metadata rules can be used to restrict transfers to specific addresses that are in the address book and have a specific metadata field.

 There are also the following composite rules that can be used to combine multiple rules: